Trauma’s Impact on Mental and Physical Health Can Be Really Scary

 TRIGGER WARNING:

 If you are affected by trauma and the impact that it has on mental and physical health, this blog post may be triggering.
 If you need support right now, please seek help from a therapist, psychologist, psychiatrist, and/or other mental health professional.
 You can also call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 As stated by Bessel van der Kolk in his book called The Body Keeps the Score, "more than 50 percent of children served by Head Start have had three or more adverse childhood experiences" (pg.
 352, Kolk 2014).
 According to Psychology Today, "an estimated 90 percent of adults in the United States have experienced a traumatic event at least once in their lives" (Huston 2021).
 Trauma is any event that causes emotional distress and people of all ages and differences can experience trauma.
 While trauma can be life-threatening, it is important to keep in mind that this is not always true.
 Examples of trauma include but are not limited to: